teslajs/router/README.md

 ## How It Works
 This router will attempt to auto-load a controller based on the current URL.
-If you are using [Tesla.js](http://teslajs.com) it comes ready to go out of the box.
-If you want to use it as a stand-alone router, see the [installation]([#installation--usage) section below.
+If you are using [Tesla.js](http://teslajs.com) it comes ready to go out of the box (if you want to use it as a stand-alone router, see the installation steps below).

+#### File Structure
-Following is a quick walkthrough of how URL's are mapped to controllers.
+Next up is a quick walkthrough of how the router maps URL's to controllers.
 For example, Going to [http://mysite.com/foo/bar](http://mysite.com/foo/bar) will attempt to load:

-#### File Structure
 ```
 app/controllers/foo/barController.js
 ```